 NAMI is a program for primary caregivers and family members of people with brain disorders (such as major depression, schizophrenia, ADD, and obsessive-compulsive disorder).
 A family-to-family education course given by the National Alliance for the Mentally Ill is offered periodically, and faith based support groups are on-going.

 These shawls were hand-knitted by women of Grace who participated with Peace by Piece.
-If you wish to give one, please contact Becky Morris at 713-267-5091.
+If you wish to give one, please contact Sandra Babcock 713-267-5091.
 We supply gift bag, tissue paper, and a note from Peace by Piece.
 There are a variety of colors from which to choose.
 Prayer shawls are all made with love and given to those that have lost a loved one or for someone who is ill.
 These shawls are not just for church members.
 If you have a loved one or friend dealing with sickness or loss you may also ask for one.

 This one-to-one caring ministry offers consistent support and on-going presence to those who are dealing with transitions, loss or a particular crisis.
 Grace members who are Stephen Ministers receive 50 hours of training and then are supervised monthly as they serve.
 Requests for this type of assistance are welcome from members or friends of members.
 If you are interested in having a Stephen Minister, please contact Denise Phelps, 713-267-5063.

-This is a website that helps you plan and schedule delivery of meals to a sick friend or loved one.
+This is a website that helps you plan and schedule the delivery of meals to a sick friend or loved one.

 This website allows you to tell your story as you go through and deal with an illness.
 Your family and friends can sign up to receive your updates.